An Introduction to Software Licensing

 How Does Software Licensing Work?

-Licensing software is a bit like renting a car.
+A software licensing framework is a bit like renting a car.
 In order to run a rental car, you need permission from the owner and a key.
 The same is true for proprietary software.
 Software is locked and will not run without a key or the correct permissions being in place first.
 Permission is usually granted by paying the appropriate fee.

 For a full guide on all license models, click here.